 - SATA connector placement could be better

-Even though you would probably expect ASUS to go all out with RGB and flashy aesthetics on their motherboards, the ROG Strix X570-I is rather subtle.
-This is a pretty good thing because you can fit it in a variety of builds in terms of aesthetics.
+Though you would expect ASUS to go all out with RGB and flashy aesthetics on their motherboards, the ROG Strix X570-I is rather subtle largely because it is an ITX motherboard.
+This is good because you can fit it in a variety of PC builds in terms of aesthetics.

-In terms of features, it’s actually very well thought out.
+In terms of features, this motherboard has numerous.
 In a compact design, you get a PCIe 4.0 slot running at x16, as well as two M.2 slots and four SATA3, for even more storage.
 At the back, you’ll find no less than eight USB ports for even more accessories, which is a nice addition.

-Everything is well cooled, including the active cooling on the VRM, as well as the two M.2 slots.
+Everything is well-cooled, including the active cooling on the VRM, as well as the two M.2 slots.
 You have two video outputs at the rear, an HDMI and a DisplayPort, as well as a Gigabit LAN port, too.
-This is a pretty well-rounded out motherboard, so no complaints there whatsoever.
-If you’re after a compact board and don’t want to spend too much, by all means, go for it.
+This is a pretty well-rounded motherboard, so no complaints there whatsoever.
+If you’re after a compact board and don’t want to spend too much, the X570 ROG Strix-I Gaming is the best ITX motherboard for the Ryzen 9 5950X.

 MSI MAG B550M Mortar WiFi